 The B&B is also close to most of the downtown Asheville attractions, including the Grove Arcade, River Arts District, and popular Asheville breweries such as Green Man, Hi-Wire, and Wicked Weed.

-RESERVATIONS: Check prices for Miner’s Cabin on Reems Creek via AirBnB
+Check Rates: Miner’s Cabin on Reems Creek via AirBnB

 The 6-acre property’s location is amazing.
 The rustic cabin is literally right on Reems Creek, with a picturesque pasture visible from the back deck and the owners’ duck pond steps away from the front deck.